After The Nevada Caucuses, Bernie Sanders Is The Man To Beat

 More on Sanders and the other candidates in these six takeaways:

-1. Sanders expands his base
+1. Sanders expands his base.

-One of the major question marks for Sanders coming into Nevada was whether he could win with more than just his core base that fueled his winning a quarter of the vote in Iowa and New Hampshire.
+One of the major question marks for Sanders coming into Nevada was whether he could win with more than just his core base, which fueled his winning a quarter of the vote in Iowa and New Hampshire.

 Well, on Saturday, he did that.

 Sanders won not only with voters under 30 and people who identify as very liberal, but also with men, women, Hispanics (overwhelmingly), voters 45 to 64 and people with and without college degrees, according to polls conducted as voters entered caucus sites.
-He also did well among black voters and moderates, finishing a close second to Joe Biden with both groups that are supposed to be the former vice president's base.
+He also did well among black voters and moderates, finishing a close second to Joe Biden with both groups, which are supposed to be the former vice president's base.

-"In Nevada," Sanders said, "we have just put together a multigenerational, multiracial coalition that is not only going to win in Nevada, it's going to sweep this country."
+"In Nevada," Sanders said, "we have just put together a multigenerational, multiracial coalition that is not only going to win in Nevada — it's going to sweep this country."

 Sanders made a show of confidence Saturday by leaving Nevada and going to Texas, one of the biggest prizes on Super Tuesday.
 He also traveled the day before to California, the largest state voting on March 3.